VladimirFilipovic/Dungeons-And-Dragons-Distributed-System/README.md

 TODO:
     -spell service fix persistance tests done boy
     - create item method done
-    - stats service stats same as the items:
-        -meaning that we will create stats on our side without using dnd5e api
+    - stats service stats same as the items done -meaning that we will create stats on our side without using dnd5e api

-    -composite service adjustments
+    -composite service adjustments: -currently working on it -add delete methods
+        -update methods so that compiler doesnt scream at us -swagger documentation update
+        -integration service updates with create and delete methods